How to Turn Off Mouse Acceleration in Windows 7 and 10

 Click on Apply and hit OK.

-All pro players playing first-person shooter games have their mouse acceleration settings off.
-Considering how accurate their aims and shots are, it’s worth trying it out yourself.
+Almost all pro-FPS players have their mouse acceleration off.
+Considering how accurate their aim is, it’s worth trying it out yourself.
+After all, if Steph Curry was giving you tips on 3-pointers, you might want to listen.